V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/platformio.md

 When you see (2) "1 succeeded", and you are DONE and the board is ready to use!!
 If you do not see that there are board connection issues.

-**Compile to file**
+**Compile to file** (SKR boards)

-If you are trying to share your precompiled firmware, this step is actually already done.
+If you are trying to share your precompiled firmware, or load it to an SD card enabled board this step is actually already done.
 You simply need to locate the file that was created during the build.
-This file should be inside a folder in the previously mentioned Marlin folder that was unzipped, in a folder titled ".pio", then build, then a folder named after your board type.
+This file should be inside a folder in the previously mentioned Marlin folder that was unzipped, then in a folder titled ".pio", then build, then a folder named after your board type.
+Example "Marlin/.pio/build/rambo/firmware.hex"